Social Security Eligibility: What It Takes To Receive Max Monthly $3,895

 For many Americans, social security benefits are a major source of income after retirement.
-In 2021, an average of 65 million Americans will receive monthly social security benefit checks totaling over $1 trillion paid during the year, according to the Social Security Administration.
+In 2021, an average of 65 million Americans received monthly Social Security benefit checks totaling over $1 trillion paid during the year, according to the Social Security Administration.

 While the average retiree receives $1,557 per month in benefits, the maximum you can receive per month is $3,895, as GOBankingRates previously reported.
 However, how much you receive depends on numerous factors.